-ACC tournament 2019 Schedule: How to Watch NCAA basketball games without cable
+ACC tournament 2019 schedule: How to watch NCAA basketball games without cable

 The Atlantic Coast Conference is home to some of the biggest powers in college basketball, and as with the main tournament, the looming question is whether Duke's star forward Zion Williamson will play.
 We'll find out for sure Thursday when the Blue Devils, along with number one seed Virginia and number two seed North Carolina, are all scheduled to play.

-Before that happens, the lower-ranked teams -- seeds 10-15 ranked teams will face off starting Tuesday March 12.
+Before that happens, the lower-ranked teams -- seeds 10-15 -- will face off starting Tuesday March 12.
 The ACC tournament wraps up Saturday March 16, leading up to March Madness Selection Sunday March 17.

 So how can you watch all that ACC action this year?
 It's all on ESPN and ESPN 2, and thanks to live TV streaming services, you can watch even if don't have a cable subscription.
 Here's how.